 Welcome to the Cal-IPC Student Section

 The Cal-IPC Student Section is dedicated to expanding opportunities for students interested in invasive plant research and management.
 We serve as a voice for students within Cal-IPC and work to connect them with each other as well as with professionals.
 As a part of Cal-IPC’s mission to protect California’s wildlands from invasive plants now and in the future, we need the next generation of weed warriors to get involved!
-Whether you’re an undergraduate, master’s student, PhD student or somewhere in between, if you are interested in invasive plant related research, join our student mailing list to hear about internship opportunities, student funding, and symposium-related events!
+Whether you’re a current student, recent graduate or early career professional, if you are interested in land management and invasive speices, join our student mailing list to hear about internship opportunities, student funding, and symposium-related events!

 Most of our events take place at the annual Cal-IPC Symposium.
-Each year, we organize a Career Panel for students to learn more about careers in weed management with representatives from a variety of fields including non-profits, academia, consulting and the government.
+Each year, we organize a variety of networking events including a Career Panel for students to learn more about careers in weed management with representatives from a variety of fields including non-profits, academia, consulting and the government.
 We also kick off every symposium with a Student Mixer to bring together all the students at the conference.

 In addition to these events, there are also various funding opportunities and awards available to our student members.
 We started offering Student Travel Awards in 2017 to help offset travel and registration fees; we look forward to offering these every year.
 Students can also compete for cash prizes by participating in the annual Student Paper and Poster contests.

 Abstract submission is now open for the 2018 Symposium happening in Monterey November 7th-10th.
 Submit an abstract for a talk, poster, or lightning talk by June 1st!
 Travel award applications will be open shortly after the abstract deadline, check back soon for more details!

 Looking for research opportunities, seasonal work, internships, or more permanent opportunities in the field of invasive species and restoration?
 Check out current opportunities across California now on our Job and Internship Board, updated weekly!

 Other Useful Resources